pulasthi-ranabahu/Pinnacle_Labs_Cyber_Security/README.md

-Here is an updated `README.md` file for your repository, **including a troubleshooting section for import errors** like those shown in your screenshot.
-This will help users resolve common issues with missing Python packages in VSCode and ensure your internship project is easy to set up and use.
+Here is a **general README.md** file for your Pinnacle Labs Cyber Security Internship repository.
+It covers all four main tasks, includes a troubleshooting section for import errors (as shown in your screenshot), and follows best practices for clarity and structure.

 ---

 # 🛡️ Pinnacle Labs Cyber Security Internship 2025

 Welcome to the official repository for the **Pinnacle Labs 2025 Cyber Security Internship Program**!
-This repo contains all the project scripts and tools you need to complete your internship tasks and showcase your cybersecurity skills.
+This repository contains all the scripts and tools you need to complete your internship tasks and showcase your cybersecurity skills.

 **Repository URL:**
 `https://github.com/pulasthi-ranabahu/Pinnacle_Labs_Cyber_Security`